-Senate Bill 29 (“SB29”) was passed by the Ohio General Assembly at the end of June 2024 and was signed by Governor DeWine on July 24, 2024.
-Generally, the bill impacted a number of sections of the Ohio Revised Code with a few amendments and added several new code sections that govern education records and student data privacy.
+Senate Bill 29 (“SB29”) as passed by the Ohio General Assembly at the end of June 2024 and was signed by Governor DeWine on July 24, 2024.
+Generally, the bill impacted a number of sections of the Ohio Revised Code with a few amendments, and added several new code sections that govern education records and student data privacy.
 SB29 contains four main sections, each with its own implications and timelines for implementation in school districts.

 Previous to SB29, Ohio protected personally identifiable student information pursuant to O.R.C. §3319.321.
 Ohio defines “educational records” similar to the definition in the federal Family Educational Rights and Privacy Act (FERPA), as “records, files, documents and other materials that contain information directly related to a student and are maintained by a school district board of education or by a person acting for the school district.”
 Educational records do not include records in the sole possession of school personnel, employee personnel records, or records of an adult student that are maintained by a professional providing medical treatment to the student.